-Concerning the human-readable code, the human-readable batch number and expiry date are relevant information for the patient and should be readable once the ATD is broken.
-Hence, it is not acceptable to place a transparent sticker, used as an ATD, over the human-readable batch number and expiry date if this risks that that information is damaged and unreadable when the medicine pack is opened.
+Concerning the human-readable code, the human-readable batch number and expiry date are relevant information for the patient and should remain readable after the pack is opened.
+Hence, it is not acceptable to place a transparent sticker, used as an ATD, over the human-readable batch number and expiry date if it risks damaging this information when the pack is opened.